 Months of entry

 Researchers in the Volcano Dynamics Group are interested in understanding how volcanoes work and how they affect the environment, wherever they occur, even on other planets.
 Our research covers satellite-based volcano monitoring and eruption detection, deep Earth processes, surface environmental impact, and planetary perspectives of magmatism.
-We are therefore an interdisciplinary group of academics, research staff, and PhD students drawn from the Departments of Environment, Earth and Ecosystems and Physical Sciences.
-We also collaborate with colleagues in the Faculties of Social Sciences and Mathematics, Computing and Technology, and with a range of scientists both nationally and internationally, including a number of volcano observatories.

 Our research takes us to active and ancient volcanoes across the world - to Central America, Iceland, Australia, New Zealand, India, Africa, and more.
 At any one time there are about ten students working towards a PhD in volcanology-related topics.
 This makes us one of the major university volcanology groups in the UK, and you will find us regularly presenting our work at international and national conferences.

 Students work with volcanologists, petrologists, geophysicists, geochemists, geochronologists, biogeochemists, statisticians, planetary scientists, ecosystem scientists and specialists in remote sensing on research projects to solve problems relating to the following types of topic:

 - Forecasting volcanic eruptions

 - Environmental impacts of volcanic activity

 - Geochemistry of igneous rocks and solid Earth processes

 - The structure and dynamics of the Northern Volcanic Zone in Iceland